dakaufma/bulkfoods/README.md

 Scenario: a group of people want to order cheap food (from bulkfoods.com, or similar).
-Bulkfoods offers food in different bundle sizes (say 1lbs, 5lbs, 25lbs), where larger quantities come at cheaper unit cost.
-We want cheap food, but don't want to store a huge supply of it.
+Bulkfoods offers food in different bundle sizes (say 1lbs, 5lbs, 25lbs), where larger quantities come at a cheaper unit cost.
+We want to buy cheap food, but don't want to store a huge supply of it.
+How much should we buy?

 This library takes as input people's requests (in the form of "I'll spend up to
 <pmax> USD at any unit price up to <umax> USD/lbs") and the available bundles,